 No, you should not microwave breast milk in a baby bottle.
 Heating in a microwave can create hot spots in the milk, which can scald your baby’s mouth and throat.
 It can also destroy some of the nutrients in the milk.

-So while it may sound convenient, don’t heat breastmilk or the bottle in the microwave.
+So while it may sound convenient, don’t microwave breast milk or the bottle.

 Does Microwaving Breast Milk Destroy Nutrients?